 A solvency opinion addresses potential attacks under the constructive fraud theories of the fraudulent conveyance laws.
-Constructive fraud is concerned but the result of the transaction, not with the intent of the parties to the transactions.
+Constructive fraud is concerned with the result of the transaction, not with the intent of the parties to the transactions.
 A transfer may be avoided where the leveraged company does not receive reasonably equivalent value for the transfer and if either of the following circumstances exists:

-- The company is insolvent at time of the transfer or is rendered insolvent by the transfer
+- The company is insolvent at the time of the transfer or is rendered insolvent by the transfer

 - The target is left with unreasonably small assets (capital) for its business